-This consultation reflects the revised proposals following the feedback provided at the first consultation event held in June 2018.
-It seeks any final views, prior to the preparation and submission of a planning and listed building consent application to the London Borough of Tower Hamlets.
+This consultation reflected the revised proposals following the feedback provided at the first consultation event held in June 2018.
+It sought any final views, prior to the preparation and submission of a planning and listed building consent application to the London Borough of Tower Hamlets.
 You can find responses to some of the common questions raised at the first consultation here.

 A copy of the exhibition boards can be found here.